 Artbooks - A highly recommended tax filing service based in Toronto dedicated to working with artists with over 20 years experience.

-HoursTracker - Do you work one or more part-time jobs with fluctuating hours?
+HoursTracker - Do you work one or more part-time jobs with fluctuating hours and differing incomes?
 This mobile app will track hours, pay periods and expected income for up to 4 jobs.

 Smart Money - Financial management strategies & services for creative professionals.